 Cause & Effects of 2008 Financial Crisis

-Before the 2008 financial crisis the national debt of the US was 10 trillion, now it is 20 trillion.
+Before the 2008 financial crisis the national debt of the US was 10 trillion, now it is over 20 trillion.
 How did this happen?
 Basically, easy monetary policy in the wake of the dot com stock market crash inflated an enormous bubble in the US real estate market.

 Easy money in the hands of spendthrift US consumers enabled them to buy a lot of very expensive real estate.
 Additionally, during the housing boom years of 2001-2007 US home owners repeatedly refinanced their homes to fund extravagant lifestyles and live far, far beyond their means.

 Their extravagance fueled strong economic growth and it became a self reinforcing circle.
 However, the momentum of the debt fueled US economy began to sputter in 2007.
 Then at the outset of the consumer induced 2008 financial crisis these proverbial “grasshoppers” decided to flake on their debt payments.

 Unfortunately, global banks were fully invested in their toxic debt.
 As a result, the global financial system began to collapse like a house of cards.

 Therefore to mitigate a complete financial disaster, the extravagant debts of US consumers ended up on the EU and US government books.
 Does this reflect the values of “honest hard working families”?
 Absolutely not!

 Paradoxically, this absurdity is the cause of the 2008 financial crisis.
 However, the effects of the consumer induced 2008 financial crisis are myriad ranging from economic collapse to extremism and famine.